Charles Smith (developer): Career

+Crystal City, Virginia, which at the time was a "conglomeration of places that sold junk, used tires, a drive-in movie theater, a run-down ice skating rink, second-hand materials -- it was very unattractive."
+Smith initially opposed the idea.

+He retired in 1967 and turned to philanthropy, giving control of the company to his son, Robert H. Smith, and his son-in-law, Robert P. Kogod.

 Philanthropy

-He planned a complex in Rockville for Jewish agencies including the Hebrew Home for the Aged, the Jewish Social Service Agency and the Jewish Community Center.
+Smith financed and organized a complex in Rockville for Jewish agencies including the Hebrew Home for the Aged, the Jewish Social Service Agency and the Jewish Community Center.
 He was a trustee of George Washington University (GWU) from 1967 to 1976 as well as Chairman of the Committee on University Development.
-The Charles E. Smith Athletic Center at George Washington University is named in his honor.
+The Charles E. Smith Center at George Washington University is named in his honor.

 He played a key role in developing GW's branch campus in Loudoun County, Virginia.

 His contributions to Jewish philanthropy include: